MicrosoftDocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 ## Related content

-For more information on speeding up the deployment process, see the following article(s):
+For more information on speeding up the deployment process, see the following articles:

 - [Speeding up Windows Autopilot for existing devices](/archive/blogs/mniehaus/speeding-up-windows-autopilot-for-existing-devices)